PnS2018/pns2018.github.com/session_02.md

 model = Model(x, y)
 ```

-__Remark__: we will revisit the logistic function in the session 3 when we introduce the first neural network model: Multi-layer Perceptron.
+__Remark__: Although we do not explain the Softmax Regression in details, in fact, the function is widely used by many modern deep learning systems for solving fundamental problems such as classification to complicated tasks such as neural machine translation.

 ## Stochastic Gradient Descent and its variants